DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 Visualization(Methods)
 ```

-Where:

-* Methods - Cell list of methods to be visualized.
+`Methods` is a cell array of methods to be visualized.
-  If benchmark exists, and you want to visualize it as well, the name 'Benchmark' needs to be within this cell list.
+If benchmark exists, and you want to visualize it as well, then include `'Benchmark'` in the list.
-  *If no Methods are supplied, then the default is everything within the results of the Computation module*

 ### File Structure